Valera1978/android_device_samsung_mondrianwifi/README.md

-Device configuration for the Samsung Galaxy Note Pro 12.2
+Device configuration for the Samsung Tab Pro 8.4

-Copyright (C) 2017 The LineageOS Project
+Copyright (C) 2019 The LineageOS Project
-Copyright (C) 2017 Valera Chigir <valera1978@tut.by>
+Copyright (C) 2019 Valera Chigir <valera1978@tut.by>

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.